• Menu

 Kamegawa

-If you are looking for a one of a kind experience, look no further than Kamegawa.
+If you are looking for a one-of-a-kind experience, look no further than Kamegawa.
 With a plethora of hot springs on the coast, you can experience a “sand bath”, the preferred method of healing by locals.
 As you lay down in the sand and have your body buried, you will feel rejuvenated and relieved.

 Where To Bathe